Explore Kenosha, Racine & Milwaukee Farmers Markets 2025

 Kenosha HarborMarketList Item 2

-The Kenosha HarborMarket is set right beside the scenic views of Lake Michigan, live music, diverse vendors, fresh produce, and prepared food.
+The Kenosha HarborMarket is set right beside the scenic views of Lake Michigan with so much to offer!

 - Schedule: Saturdays, 9 am to 2 pm.
+Starting May 10th - October 25th, 2025

 -